Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 • Stress

 Lactobacilli occupy about 4-6% of the total mass of intestinal bacteria.
 Lactobacilli are no less useful than bifidobacteria.
-Their role in the body is as follows: maintaining the pH level in the intestines, producing a large number of substances (lactic acid, acetic acid, hydrogen peroxide, lactocidin, acidophilus), which are actively used to destroy pathogenic microorganisms, and also produce lactase.
+Their role in the body is as follows: maintaining the pH level in the intestines, producing a large number of substances (lactic acid, acetic acid, hydrogen peroxide, lactocidin, acidophilus) that are actively used to destroy pathogenic microorganisms, and also produce lactase.

 • Drug treatment (antibiotics, non-steroidal anti-inflammatory drugs (NSAIDs) such as analgin, aspirin, laxatives)

-• Improper nutrition (excess fat or protein or carbohydrates, starvation, improper diet, artificial feeding)
+• Poor nutrition (excess fat or protein or carbohydrates, fasting, poor diet, artificial feeding)

 • Intestinal infections (dysentery, salmonellosis, viral infections)

-• Chronic diseases of the gastrointestinal tract (chronic gastritis, pancreatitis, cholecystitis, peptic ulcer of the stomach or duodenum)
+• Chronic gastrointestinal diseases (chronic gastritis, pancreatitis, cholecystitis, gastric or duodenal ulcers)

 • Stress